I Tested 10 PE Data Rooms (What Deal Teams Actually Need) in 2026

 | 5-person team annual cost | $2,400 | $24,000+ | $60,000+ |

-2. Ansarada — Best for Deal Readiness Scoring
+2. Ansarada -- Best for Deal Readiness Scoring

 Pricing: Starts at $89/month (annual billing, 250 MB storage).
 Higher tiers for more storage and users.

-Strengths: Deal preparation tools, AI readiness scoring, governance features, free prep phase, APAC market strength
+Strengths: Deal preparation tools, AI readiness scoring, governance features, free prep phase, APAC market strength.

 Read: Peony vs Ansarada

-3. SecureDocs — Best Budget Flat-Fee VDR
+3. SecureDocs -- Best Budget Flat-Fee VDR

-Pricing: $250/month flat fee (unlimited users included)
+Pricing: $250/month flat fee (unlimited users included).

-Strengths: Predictable flat pricing, unlimited users, simple VDR features, no per-page fees
+Strengths: Predictable flat pricing, unlimited users, simple VDR features, no per-page fees.

 Read: Peony vs SecureDocs

-4. CapLinked — Best for Post-Download Protection
+4. CapLinked -- Best for Post-Download Document Control

-Pricing: Starts at $399/month
+Pricing: Starts at $399/month.

-5. DealRoom — Best for M&A Lifecycle Management
+5. DealRoom -- Best for M&A Lifecycle Management

-Pricing: Custom (contact sales)
+Pricing: Custom (contact sales).

-Best for: M&A advisory, investment banking teams managing multiple deal processes simultaneously
+Best for: M&A advisory, investment banking teams managing multiple deal processes simultaneously.

-6. Firmex — Mid-Market Legacy VDR
+6. Firmex -- Mid-Market Legacy VDR Workhorse

 Pricing: Approximately $3,500/month for mid-market PE plans.
 Custom quotes required.

-Read: Peony vs Firmex
+Read: Peony vs Firmex | Firmex alternatives

-7. Ideals — Mid-Market Legacy with Scale
+7. Ideals -- Mid-Market Legacy with Scale

 Pricing: Starts at $2,000+/month.
 Custom quotes for larger deals.

-Strengths: Enterprise audit trails, AI-powered document search, massive transaction track record, 14-language support, ISO 27001 certified
+Strengths: Enterprise audit trails, AI-powered document search, 176,000+ transaction track record, 14-language support, ISO 27001 certified.

-Read: Peony vs Ideals
+Read: Peony vs Ideals | Ideals alternatives

-8. Datasite — Enterprise VDR for Large-Cap
+8. Datasite -- Enterprise VDR for Large-Cap PE

-Datasite (formerly Merrill Datasite) processes 55,000+ deals annually across 170+ countries.
-It holds the broadest security certification set in VDR (ISO 27001/27017/27018/27701/42001, SOC 2 Type II).
-Its AI redaction engine is industry-leading for large document sets.
+Datasite (formerly Merrill Datasite) processes 55,000+ deals annually across 170+ countries and holds the broadest security certification set in VDR (ISO 27001/27017/27018/27701/42001, SOC 2 Type II).
+When I tested Datasite's AI redaction engine, it was the best automated redaction I have used -- it correctly identified and flagged PII, financial figures, and sensitive terms across a 200-page document set with minimal false positives.

 Read: Peony vs Datasite

-9. Intralinks — Enterprise VDR for Banking
+9. Intralinks -- Enterprise VDR for Banking and Cross-Border

-Best for: Large cross-border banking transactions where institutional relationships and regulatory depth justify the premium
+Best for: Large cross-border banking transactions where institutional relationships and regulatory depth justify the premium.

 Read: Peony vs Intralinks

-10. Box — Enterprise Content Platform (Not a True VDR)
+10. Box -- Enterprise Content Platform (Not a True VDR)

 Pricing: Box Business Plus at $47/user/month (annual).
 Enterprise and Enterprise Plus tiers for advanced security.

-Strengths: HIPAA/FedRAMP certified, massive integration ecosystem, strong for internal portfolio company file storage, familiar enterprise brand
+Strengths: HIPAA/FedRAMP certified, massive integration ecosystem, strong for internal portfolio company file storage, familiar enterprise brand.

-Best for: Internal portfolio company document management, not external deal processes
+Best for: Internal portfolio company document management, not external deal processes.

 Read: Peony vs Box